-“I absolutely loved the program,” says Rachel, who graduated this past spring.
+“I absolutely loved the program,” says Rachel, who graduated in 2020.
 “They challenge you, but the professors are so understanding of someone like me with a full-time job and going to school.
 They know you’re juggling a lot, so they make themselves available to you in every way possible.”

-Rachel stayed working at coaching and the teaching assistant job.
-She’s applying now for full-time teaching positions.
+Rachel stayed working at coaching and the teaching assistant job while pursuing her master’s degree and began a full-time teaching position in fall 2020.

 “Getting the master’s validated that I’d made the right choice,” she says.
 “It’s made me love the profession even more.”